-int

-getc(ioptr)

-FILE \ioptr;
+int getc(ioptr) FILE fp;

-The getc() macro obtains the next character from the stream designated by ioptr. ioptr is a file descriptor such as is returned by the fopen() function, or is a name such as stdin().
+The getc() macro obtains the next character from the stream designated by fp. fp is a file pointer such as is returned by the fopen() function, or is a name such as stdin.

 When the end of file is reached, the integer EOF is returned.
-The character is a valid character from getc().
+The character $\0$ is a valid character from getc().